Communion table

-Communion table or Lord's table are terms used by many Protestant churches—particularly from Reformed, Baptist and low church Anglican and Methodist bodies—for the table used for preparation of Holy Communion (a sacrament also called the Eucharist).
+Communion table and Lord's table are terms used by many Protestant churches—particularly from Reformed, Baptist and low church Anglican and Methodist bodies—for the table used for preparation of Holy Communion (a sacrament also called the Eucharist).
 These churches typically prefer not to use the term "altar" because they do not see Communion as sacrificial in any way.
 However, in colloquial speech, the word "altar" is often used interchangeably with "communion table".